lincolnschick/ML4MC/docs/reports/requirement-23/readme.md

 <h1>Requirement 23</h1>
 This requirement required training an agent for stone collection using Behavioral Cloning.
+BC was chosen rather than pure Reinforcement Learning to accelerate the learning process;
+we were able to accomplish this with a significant degree of stochasitcity, allowing the agent to explore solutions with more freedom.

 <h2>Training</h2>
 For training, we utilized and modified the MineRLObtainIronPickaxe-v0 environment and datasets.
 A python script was written to modify the rewards system to promote stone collection, along with discouraging looking up, since this was a common setback during training.
 The two primary hyperparameters that were tuned were epochs and batch size.
+The model overfitted to the data at about 20 epochs, making this the estimated maximum threshold.
+The minimum threshold we discovered was five epochs, as this was often not enough training time to fully understand the sequences of actions that attributed to a reward.
+The optimal number of epochs for our configuration was 15 epochs, since this allowed adequate time to learn techniques and extrapolate to new situations.
+For batch size, a generally greater quanity allows for more efficient training; however, due to the limitations for data usage in colab, the session would crash when a batch size greater than 30 was set.
+Therefore, we initialized the batch size to 21 to be safe.
+If we had access to more computational resources, we could further improve our agent.
 <h2>Testing</h2>
 The model was tested using the custom environment we created in Requirement 26.
-The agent was initialized in a random seed, as to demonstrate the agent was not overfit to an optimal environment.
+The agent was initialized in a random seed, as to demonstrate that the model was not overfit to an specific environment.
 The results are as follows:

 &nbsp;